redhat-developer/odo/docs/website/docs/command-reference/init.md

 Staging                    https://registry.stage.devfile.io     No
 DefaultDevfileRegistry     https://registry.devfile.io           No

-$ odo init --name my-go-app --devfile go --devfile-registry DefaultDevfileRegistry --starter go-starter ✓  Downloading devfile "go" from registry "DefaultDevfileRegistry" [1s] ✓  Downloading starter project "go-starter" [405ms]
+$ odo init --name my-spring-app --devfile java-springboot --devfile-registry DefaultDevfileRegistry --starter springbootproject
+ ✓  Downloading devfile "java-springboot" from registry "DefaultDevfileRegistry" [980ms] ✓  Downloading starter project "springbootproject" [399ms]

-Your new component "my-go-app" is ready in the current directory.
+Your new component "my-spring-app" is ready in the current directory.
 To start editing your component, use "odo dev" and open this folder in your favorite IDE.
 Changes will be directly reflected on the cluster.
 To deploy your component to a cluster use "odo deploy".